-Unless you have been living under a rock, you probably have heard that CineStill's new 400D stock is finally on sale to the public.
-CineStill's mission is to provide Kodak Vision 3's cinematic colors in a more simplified format by making it to where it can be processed in C41.
-However, it does not mean that you cannot process CineStill in ECN-2.
-I was excited to finally receive my rolls and the results were interesting.
+If you've been following film photography news lately, you've likely heard that CineStill has released their new 400D stock to the public.
+The company's aim is to provide Kodak Vision 3's cinematic colors in a more simplified format that can be processed in C41, but that doesn't mean you can't process CineStill in ECN-2.
+I was thrilled to receive my rolls and put them to the test.

 Notice the halation on the boat's rail.
 It is more subtle than what 800T would produce.